springfall2008/batpred/docs/caution.md

 # Some words of caution

-Predbat is a powerful hobbist system that can control many home battery and solar systems.
+Predbat is a powerful hobbyist system that can control many home battery and solar systems.
 While every attempt has been made to make it as easy to use as possible it does require a certain amount of technical skills.

 ## Increased energy costs